 Salaries for computer support specialists are rather consistent from one industry to another.
 Colleges and universities can pay both the highest and lowest salaries, ranging between $26,000 and $69,000, according to Payscale surveys.
 IT services companies pay between $30,000 to $60,000.
 Public school systems pay between $31,000 and $43,000.
 Companies in manufacturing or distribution pay between $38,000 and $50,000.
 Computer companies, as well as the healthcare industry, pay between $32,000 and $65,000.

 The majority of computer support specialists between the ages of 25 and 44 have more than a high school diploma.
 One-third have a bachelor's degree.
 Sixteen percent have an associate's degree.
 Seven percent have a master's degree.
 Twenty-nine percent have some college.
 Twelve percent have a high school diploma without any college.
 Only 1% do not have a high school diploma and less than 1% have doctoral or another professional degree.

 According to PayScale surveys, a bachelor's degree pays about $3,000 more per year than an associate's degree with a typical salary range between $30,000 to $54,000.

 Outlook to 2020

 According to the Bureau of Labor Statistics, there were 607,100 computer support positions in the United States in 2010.
-This number should increase by 18 percent by 2020 to approximately 717,100 positions.
-Employers should continue to favor candidates with a bachelor's degree and a previous technical background.
+This number should increase by 18% by 2020 to approximately 717,100 positions.
+Employers should continue to favor candidates with a bachelor's degree and previous technical background.